jackyzha0/jackyzha0.github.io/content/posts/towards-data-neutrality.md

 1. Root: a personal data pod that *you* own.
 Think iCloud or Dropbox but you have agency over how much storage you want, who has access to it, and what you want to do with it.
 2. Trunk: a framework for easily developing cohesive peer-to-peer applications on top of data from Root

 As a whole, it forms the basis for a new model of the internet where first and foremost, people own their own data.
-This enables entirely new dimensions of computation and collaboration on the web.
+This enables entirely new dimensions of computation and [[thoughts/collaborative software|collaboration]] on the web.

 - Single purpose apps backed by general-purpose data[^4].
 Apps in this new model are now just views on top of data rather than a tight coupling of data and logic.
 If two apps are views on the same data, any change to the underlying data will instantly update *both apps*.
 - Applications ask for access rather than store their own data.
 Instead of maintaining a separate log-in for each app, you give apps permission to read or write specific parts of your data.